 Members of the public and other organisations can obtain a Message in a Bottle kit by contacting their local Lions club

 More than 6 million Message in a Bottle kits have been distributed by Lions Clubs International (MD105) British Isles to people with conditions such as diabetes, allergies, disabilities and life-threatening illnesses.

 Clubs are able to provide Message in a Bottle within their local communities free of charge thanks to fund-raising and generous donations from the public and businesses.It is not just vulnerable people who benefit from Message in a Bottle.
 Anyone with health conditions could have an accident at home.

 The Message in a Bottle kit includes a form, where personal and medical information is detailed.
-This is placed in the distinctive bottle which is stored in the fridge.
+This is placed in the bottle (with its distinctive green branding), which is stored in the fridge.
 Two stickers are provided: one for the fridge door and the other for inside of the front door of the premises.

 A spare copy of the form can be downloaded in the following folder:

 What is the cost of the bottles for ‘Message in a Bottle’

 Kits are supplied by local clubs FREE of charge to members of the public, as well as to health centres, doctors’ surgeries and chemists.
 Lions clubs may also work with organisations, such as neighbourhood watch, Age Concern and housing associations, to make bottles widely available.
 These can be displayed to the public, for example, in green boxes.

 The cost to Lions clubs for the kits, along with details of packing and delivery charges are provided in the order form.